 District extracurricular activities are an integral part of the total educational opportunity for all students.
-The extracurricular program's primary objective is to encourage student participation in a structured, wholesome, well-supervised setting.
+The extracurricular program's primary objective is to encourage student participation in a structured, wholesome, and well-supervised setting.
 The right to participate in multiple extracurricular activities is open to all students.
-If participation conflicts occur between district extracurricular activities, these conflicts will be resolved between the student involved, the persons in charge of the extracurricular activity, and the activities director.
+If participation conflicts occur between district extracurricular activities, these conflicts will be resolved between the student involved, the persons in charge of the extracurricular activities, and the activities director.

 Once students make the commitment to participate in the district-sponsored extracurricular activity, they must accept the responsibility of following rules of training and conduct established by those in charge of the extracurricular activity.
-These established training and conduct rules will be written and provided to the Board for approval prior to the start of each extracurricular activity.
+These established training and conduct rules will be written and provided to the superintendent/designee for approval prior to the start of each extracurricular activity.
 These same rules will be provided to students participating in the extracurricular activity at or prior to the first regular meeting of the activity.
 The following specific rules apply to district and non-school extracurricular activity participation:

-A non-school activity may not involve participation that would jeopardize the student athlete's amateur status.

-A student participating in a non-school activity may not wear the school uniform, insignia, or any other indication of Ankeny school affiliation.
-Violation of the use of the school name, uniform, or requirement provision will result in cancellation of non-school participation permission.

-A student in violation of this policy will be declared ineligible to participate on the district-sponsored team where violation occurred.
-The period of ineligibility is for a period of three weeks, during which at least one school sponsored competition in that sport, at that level, is held in each of the three weeks.
-Student participants in school-sponsored programs must be in compliance with, in order:
+- A non-school activity may not involve participation that would jeopardize the student athlete's amateur status. - A student participating in a non-school activity may not wear the school uniform, insignia, or any other indication of Ankeny school affiliation.
+Violation of the use of the school name, uniform, or requirement provision will result in cancellation of non-school participation permission. - A student in violation of this policy will be declared ineligible to participate on the district-sponsored team where violation occurred.
+The period of ineligibility is for a period of three weeks during which at least one school sponsored competition in that sport, at that level, is held.

+Student participants in school-sponsored programs must be in compliance with:

-- Regulations established by the Iowa Department of Education; - The constitution of the state governing organization; - · District policies governing extracurricular activities; and - Board-approved written participation and behavior guidelines established by those in charge of the extracurricular activity. - The responsibility for enforcement of and adherence to this policy governing extracurricular activities is held by the activities director and/or the building principal/designee and the adult directly responsible for the instruction and supervision of the activity.
-Final authority for activity programs rests with the Board.
+- 1. Federal and state law; and - 2.
+Regulations established by the Iowa Department of Education; and - 3.
+The constitution of the state governing organization, including but not limited to rules related to compensation attributed to use of a student's name or likeness; and - 4.
+District policies governing extracurricular activities; and - 5.
+Superintendent/designee-approved written participation and behavior guidelines established by those in charge of the extracurricular activity.

+The responsibility for enforcement of and adherence to policies governing extracurricular activities is held by the relevant activities director(s) and/or the building principal(s)/designee(s), as well as the adult(s) directly responsible for the instruction and supervision of the activity.
+Final authority for activity programs rests with the board.
-Participation in Non-School Sponsored Activities and Athletics; Awards from Outside Groups and Individuals

-Iowa Code places some restrictions on when students may represent Ankeny Schools in extracurricular interscholastic activities not sponsored by the district.
-Additionally, the Code places restrictions on when and what type of award a student may receive from an outside organization .
-Students interested in representing their school or the district in one of these activities and/or approached about receiving an award or recognition from an outside group should first speak with their Activities Director to ensure this is permitted.
+Participation in Non-School Sponsored Activities and Athletics; Awards from Outside Groups and Individuals lowa law places some restrictions on when students may represent Ankeny Schools in extracurricular interscholastic activities not sponsored by the district.
+Additionally, the law places restrictions on when and what type of award a student may receive from an outside organization.
+Students who are interested in representing their school or the district in one of these activities and/or who are approached about receiving an award or recognition from an outside group should first speak with their activities director to ensure this is permitted.